moon-up/moon-sdk-kotlin/docs/Erc20Api.md

 <a id="nameErc20"></a>
 # **nameErc20**
-> AccountControllerResponse nameErc20(authorization, name, inputBody)
+> TransactionAPIResponse nameErc20(authorization, name, inputBody)